Email Us Today! contact@umonics.sg

 Here are some examples of how to use writing prompts with preschoolers:

-1. My Favorite Animal: Provide preschoolers with pictures of different animals and encourage them to choose their favorite.
-Ask them to write a sentence or two about why they like that animal.
+1. My Favorite Animal: Provide preschoolers with pictures of different animals and encourage them to choose their favorite, then write a sentence or two about why they like that animal.

-2. My Favorite Food: Give preschoolers a list of different foods and ask them to choose their favorite.
-Encourage them to write a sentence or two about why they like that food.
+2. My Favorite Food: Give preschoolers a list of different foods and ask them to choose their favorite, then write a sentence or two about why they like it.

-3. A Day at the Beach: Provide preschoolers with pictures of the beach and ask them to write about what they see.
-Encourage them to describe the sand, the water, and the sun.
+3. A Day at the Beach: Provide preschoolers with pictures of the beach and ask them to write about what they see, describing the sand, water, and sun.

-4. My Dream Vacation: Ask preschoolers to draw a picture of their dream vacation destination.
-Then, encourage them to write a sentence or two about why they would like to go there.
+4. My Dream Vacation: Ask preschoolers to draw a picture of their dream vacation destination and then write a sentence or two about why they would like to go there.

-5. My Family: Provide preschoolers with pictures of family members and ask them to write a sentence or two about each person.
-Encourage them to describe what makes each person special.
+5. My Family: Provide preschoolers with pictures of family members and ask them to write a sentence or two about each person, describing what makes them special.

 Benefits of Using Writing Prompts for Preschoolers